iMartzen/hkcam-update-playbook/README.md

 ```
 ## What does this playbook?
 1. Copy a bash file to the raspberry server
+3. Make an cronjob for checking for updates daily
 2. Executes this bashfile; this is in the bashfile:
     1. It will download the latest version
     2. Unarchive the archive
     3. Stop the hkcam
     3. Changes the hkcam binary in /usr/bin
     4. Starts the hkcam
-    5. Deletes the files in download destination
+    5. Deletes the files in download destination, not the update.sh file.

 ## Multiple camera's
 If you have multiple cams just place there hostname in de host file.